webhubworks/craft-ohdear/README.md

 With Oh Dear you don‘t just monitor your homepage but your entire website.
 Oh Dear monitors uptime, checks your SSL certificates, detects broken links and mixed content.
 Craft Oh Dear integrates all this nicely into the Control Panel.

+To learn more about the features visit the plugin store page.

 ## Configuring Oh Dear

 Go to the settings page and paste your Oh Dear API key.
 (You can create a token [here](https://ohdear.app/user-settings/api).)
 You can choose from the sites of all teams that your personal Oh Dear account belongs to.

+Currently there is no multi-site support.
+You can only connect to a single Oh Dear site from one Craft installation.
+Multi-site support is on our Roadmap.
+Let us know if you desperately need it.

 ## Oh Dear Roadmap